starfire11/mdtest/docs/installation/index.md

     During virus scanning, Microsoft Defender may show a false positive result for LuaRT, since the setup executable is not signed with an EV certificate.

     ➡️Open Windows Defender
     ➡️Click on "Virus & Threat Protection", select "All recent items", then select "Allow from the actions" drop-down menu.

+Once installed, you will be able :

+* To launch Lua<sup>rt</sup> Studio and Quick<sup>rt</sup> from the Windows Start menu

+* To uninstall Lua^rt^ just open the Uninstall pane in Settings or in the Control Panel (depending on your Windows version)

+* To launch Lua scripts with `.lua` or `.wlua` extensions from the Windows explorer

 # Manual installation